Lourdes Leon

-Lourdes Maria "Lola" Ciccone Leon (born October 14, 1996) is an American singer, dancer and fashion model.
-She is the daughter of Madonna and Carlos Leon.
+Lourdes Maria Ciccone Leon (born October 14, 1996), also known as Lola Leon, is an American singer, dancer and fashion model.
+Her parents are Madonna and Carlos Leon.
 In September 2021, she appeared on an ensemble cast cover of Vogue.
-As of August 2022, Leon began releasing her own music under the moniker Lolahol.
+In August 2022, she released her debut single "Lock&Key", which was then followed by her debut extended play, Go (2022).

 Early life and education

-Lourdes Maria Ciccone Leon was born at Good Samaritan Hospital in Los Angeles, California, on October 14, 1996, She is the eldest daughter of American singer, songwriter, and actress Madonna, and personal trainer and actor Carlos Leon.
-Her mother is of Italian and French-Canadian ancestry, while her father is of Cuban heritage.
-She has multiple siblings from her parents' subsequent marriages and adoptions, respectively, including a paternal half-brother, a maternal half-brother, Rocco, from her mother's marriage to British film director Guy Ritchie, as well as a maternal brother, a sister and twin sisters each born in Malawi.
-Speaking about her life, El País mentioned "it was documented even before she was born".
+Lourdes Maria Ciccone Leon was born at Good Samaritan Hospital in Los Angeles, California, on October 14, 1996.
+She is the oldest child of American singer, songwriter, and actress Madonna, and personal trainer and actor Carlos Leon.
+From her parents' subsequent marriages and adoptions, Leon has a paternal half-brother, a maternal half-brother, Rocco, from her mother's marriage to British film director Guy Ritchie, as well as a brother and three sisters all born in Malawi.
+Her mother is of Italian and French-Canadian ancestry, while her father is of Afro-Cuban ancestry.
+Speaking about her life, El País mentioned "it was documented even before she was born."

 While still very young, Leon appeared at some events and works by her mother, including her performance at the 2003 MTV Video Music Awards, throwing petals on the stage, a cameo in an alternative video of "Celebration" in 2009, and provided backing vocals at MDNAs track "Superstar" in 2012, which her mother wrote about her.

 Her mother put her in ballet classes beginning at age three after she expressed an interest.
 Leon grew up in New York City and went to Fiorello H. LaGuardia High School, a performing arts school in Manhattan.
 Among other students, actor Timothée Chalamet also attended the school and she regards him as her first boyfriend.
-After graduating, she began college at the University of Michigan's Ann Arbor campus, but transferred to New York's Purchase College.
-She continued studying dance intensively at Purchase.
+After graduating, she began college at the University of Michigan's Ann Arbor campus, but transferred to New York's Purchase College after reportedly seeing her first MAGA hat on campus.
+She continued studying dance at Purchase in its intensive program.
 Leon told Vogue magazine in 2021, she paid for her own college studies, driven by her desire to be independent of Madonna, whom she labeled at that time as a "control freak", though she later credited, "I didn't fully comprehend that until I realized the importance of empowerment".
 She also told Interview magazine, "Obviously, I grew up with extreme privilege.
 There's no denying that.
-But I think my mom saw all these other kids of famous people, and she was like, 'My kids are not going to be like this'".
+But I think my mom saw all these other kids of famous people, and she was like, 'My kids are not going to be like this.